 Stawell is the closest large town to the Grampians National Park and the park's tourist village of Halls Gap, making it an ideal base to explore the natural attractions in the area.

 Stawell enjoyed a rich gold mining boom during the Victorian Gold Rush days.
-However, while mining ceased in 1920, the Magdala Mine opened in the 1980s and is still operating as one of Victoria's largest gold mines.
+However, while mining ceased in 1920, Stawell Gold Mines opened in 1981 and is still operating as one of Victoria's largest gold mines.
+A viewing area on Reefs Road allows the public to observe mining operations.

 The town centre originally developed along Longfield Street (Western Highway), close to Pleasant Creek where gold was first discovered in 1853.
 Along Longfield Street is the old shire hall office (built in 1866) and a few doors down is Stawell's original courthouse (1860) which now operates as a local history museum.